 Other useful tips:

 - Use a QR code to direct customers to the landing page, social campaign or video.

-- Embed personalized links to capture analytics and learn more about your visitors like location, demographics, interests, or visits by time of the day/ day of the week.
+- Embed personalized links to capture analytics and learn more about your visitors like location, demographics, interests, or visits by the time of the day/ day of the week.